 Best places to stay in Princeville:🔍FIND BEST HOTELS IN PRINCEVILLE

-8. Kilauea (North Shore), a charming town on the north shore of Kauai
+8. Kilauea, a charming town on the north shore of Kauai

 Located a little further east along the north shore of the island, Kilauea is a charming town that began life as a sugar cane plantation.
 Gradually growing throughout the years, it has developed into a small town with a big reputation.